When selling on Amazon, There are a variety of different ways that you can advertise your products to millions of potential customers.

 Sponsored Display brings advertising on Amazon next level, as this service offers the option to retarget Amazon customers on and off of Amazon.
 This means that your ads will not only show up across Amazon the same as with other ad types, but they’ll also be visible to customers on other websites and apps.

 Unlike the first two ad types, there is no targeting keywords with Sponsored Display ads.
-Rather, the aim is to target the audience’s specific interests, shopping behaviors, as well as customers who have visited your product page previously.
+Rather, the aim is to target the audience’s specific interests, and shopping behaviors, as well as customers who have visited your product page previously.

 Essentially, Amazon will display products that customers have looked at before, on other Amazon pages or third-party websites with the intention that a purchase will then be made.

-This advertising method is another that requires the seller to be enrolled in Brand Registry, and is a very impressive tool to come out on top of your competitors.
+This advertising method is another that requires the seller to be enrolled in Brand Registry and is a very impressive tool to come out on top of your competitors.

 This article has given you the basics of the different advertising options that are available to you as an Amazon seller.
 Competition is continuously rising in the marketplace, so it’s vital to have a thorough understanding of how to launch and promote your new products, as well as sustain sales for your already existing products.
 Amazon PPC will be one of your greatest resources.